501st Infantry Regiment (United States): War in Afghanistan

 For ten months, through October 2012, the 501st aggressively countered Taliban and Haqqani Network infiltrations into and through Khost province.
 At the same time, the task force trained two battalions of Afghan National Army, two zones of Afghan Border Police, and the entire contingent of Afghan Uniformed Police (Khost) to conduct security operations with lessening dependence on ISAF assistance.
 Elements of the task force were sent into Paktia and Paktika provinces on various week-long operations to supplement 3rd Battalion, 509th Infantry Regiment (Airborne) and 1st Squadron, 40th Cavalry Regiment (Airborne) from 4/25 ABCT as well as 1st Battalion, 28th Infantry Regiment from 4th Brigade Combat Team, 1st Infantry Division.
 Eight soldiers of Task Force Blue Geronimo were killed in action in Khost province; they are memorialized on a stone monument in front of battalion headquarters at Fort Richardson, where their names are transplanted among other fallen paratroopers of the 1st Battalion, 501st Infantry Regiment (Airborne).

 Operation Freedom's Sentinel

 In September 2017 1-501 PIR deployed to Afghanistan as Task Force 1 Geronimo.
 TF 1 Geronimo operated under the two missions Operation Freedom's Sentinel and NATO-led Operation Resolute Support.
 As part of ORS the battalion was arrayed throughout Afghanistan to advise, train, and assist Afghan Forces.
 As part of OFS the battalion provided base defense at several locations along the Afghanistan-Pakistan border which allowed Special Forces to run operations against ISIS-K in Achin District, Nangarhar province.
 The task force was headquartered in Forward Operating Base Fenty near Jalalabad.
 Despite several skirmishes with ISIS-K in the valleys along the Pakistan border there were no soldiers killed in action throughout the eight-month deployment.
+2-501st PIR deployed to Kabul, Afghanistan on August 15, 2021 as part of joint efforts to evacuate American personnel and American allies.
+A prior paratrooper of the Battalion, SSG Knaus, was one of thirteen casualties during the deployment.